lsst/verify/doc/lsst.verify/tasks/lsst.verify.tasks.MemoryMetricTask.rst

 ################

 ``MemoryMetricTask`` creates a resident set size `~lsst.verify.Measurement` based on data collected by @\ `~lsst.utils.timer.timeMethod`.
-It reads the raw timing data from the top-level `~lsst.pipe.base.CmdLineTask`'s metadata, which is identified by the task configuration.
+It reads the raw timing data from the top-level `~lsst.pipe.base.PipelineTask`'s metadata, which is identified by the task configuration.

 In general, it's only useful to measure this metric for the top-level task being run.
 @\ `~lsst.utils.timer.timeMethod` measures the peak memory usage from process start, so the results for any subtask will be contaminated by previous subtasks run on the same data ID.